 Beam angles (measured in degrees) describe the angle at which a lamp emits its light.
 Lamps with a narrow beam angle create a spotting effect and are suitable for highlighting features of a room.
 Lamps with a wide beam angle create a flooding effect and are better for general ambience.

 LEDs use around 80-90% of electrical energy for light, unlike traditional forms of lighting where most of energy is lost to heat.
 By comparison an incandescent lamp only uses 20% of its energy for light, with the rest going to heat.

 Disposing of LED lamps is relatively straight forward.
 They don’t contain harmful chemicals like CFLs but, as electronic products, they do need to be disposed of responsibly under the WEEE (Waste Electronic and Electrical Equipment) regulations.
 For more information on the Waste Electrical and Electronic Equipment Regulations 2013 please visit:

 ‘Can it be recycled?’ checklist:

-If you can answer ‘yes’ to any of the following questions, them your electrical item can be recycled:
+If you can answer ‘yes’ to any of the following questions, then your electrical item can be recycled:

 Recycling electrical goods is usually a straightforward process thanks to the variety of options available:

-170 million new electrical items are purchase in the UK each year, but we currently recycle less than a third of these when they come to the end of their lifecycle.
+170 million new electrical items are purchased in the UK each year, but we currently recycle less than a third of these when they come to the end of their lifecycle.

 Electrical and electronic equipment is made up of a wide variety of materials, many of which can be reused (for example, there’s enough steel in an iron to produce 13 steel cans).